 Why ride it?
 For the competitive ones among you, the route includes the challenging ‘Mow Cop mile’ and finishes with a timed lap of Oulton Park Circuit.
 For anyone feeling fresh at this point, the Strava KOM and QOM (at the time of writing) is 5.27 and 5.48.

 History Having been established in 1891, Cycling Weekly is the oldest cycling magazine in the world.
-This is your chance to be part of a huge milestone in the cycling culture of the UK as the country’s biggest cycling magazine celebrates its 125th anniversary.
+This sportive was launched in 2016 to celebrate its 125th anniversary and is back by popular demand.

 Enter at: UK Cycling Events